-Reproductive Toxicity: HRBO substances were not reproductive toxicants (OECD 421).
-The NOAEL for oral exposure is greater than or equal to 1000 mg/(kg{bw} day) and the NOAEL for dermal exposure is greater than or equal to 2000 mg/(kg{bw} day) (Mobil, 1987b; Schreiner et al, 1997; WIL Research Laboratories, 1995; Mobil, 1987c; McKee et al, 1987; Mobil, 1987a).
+Reproductive Toxicity: Results of guideline developmental and reproductive toxicity studies showed that HRBO substances are unlikely to alter reproductive fertility or foetal development.
+The NOAEL for effects on fertility via oral exposure is greater than or equal to 1000 mg/kg/bw/day and the NOAEL for dermal exposure is greater than or equal to 2000 mg/kg/bw/day (Mobil, 1987b; Schreiner et al, 1997; WIL Research Laboratories, 1995; Mobil, 1987c; McKee et al, 1987; Mobil, 1987a).